oharaandrew314/TrustGrapher/readme.txt

 Commit prior to AlgorithmLoader property rewrite

     Revision 36
 The PropertyManager class is now a Properties extension rather than a wrapper.
-The constructor still takes care of loading an exisitng properties file for you
+The constructor still takes care of loading an existing properties file for you
 Updated My Java Library to make it more robust
-Massive revision to algorithm loader to remove two heavily used fields in favor of the properties file Fixed a bug where the loading bar would not dissapear if another graph was loaded, or the view was changed while the graph was playing various code cleanups
+Massive revision to algorithm loader to remove two heavily used fields in favor of the properties file Fixed a bug where the loading bar would not dissappear if another graph was loaded, or the view was changed while the graph was playing various code cleanups
 Beginning to do thorough code documentation